SalahEldinFikri/WAVE-TRANSFORMER/README.md

 # WAVE-TRANSFORMER
 ### Project Overview
 ### This repository contains the source code for a digital signal processing (DSP) application.
-The application provides various functionalities for signal analysis and visualization, including Fourier series, Fourier transform, and DTFT.
+The application provides various functionalities for signal analysis and visualization, including Fourier transform, and DTFT.

 ## Features
 1- Convert an image to a 1D signal array